qyvlik/redis-matching-engine-server/README.md

-# reids-matching-engine
+# reids-matching-engine-server

-Implement matching engine by lua script, run in redis, trigger by java
+Implement matching engine by lua script, run in redis